Oblique subduction: Block rotation

 Oblique subduction has led to rotation of microblocks about nearby poles of rotation (See also: Euler poles) in some oblique subduction zones.
 In these regions, the trench parallel strike slip fault systems are less prominent.
 This is because a portion of the trench parallel component is accommodated by the microblock rotation.

 Examples of oblique subduction-induced block rotation are identified in North Island, Cascadia and New Guinea.

 Example: North Island oblique subduction zone

 Tectonic setting

 The North Island oblique subduction zone in New Zealand was established by the obliquely subducting Pacific Plate beneath the Indo-Australian Plate.
 A trench parallel strike slip fault system, North Island Dextral Fault Belt, was formed.
 Based on geological and geodetic data, five tectonic blocks are identified in the region.
 These blocks are separated by block-bounding faults.

 Microblock rotation

 Based on GPS measurement, a clockwise rotation of microblocks at a rate of 0.5° to 3.8° per million year relative to the Indo-Australian Plate is observed.
-This caused tectonic extension in Taupo Volcanic Zone and tectonic shortening in northwestern South Island, for example the Buller region.
+This caused tectonic extension in Taupō Volcanic Zone and tectonic shortening in northwestern South Island, for example the Buller region.

 In addition, the block rotation accommodates 25% to 65% of the trench parallel component from oblique subduction.
 Therefore, high rate trench parallel strike slip faults are absent in the North Island.